EPC Services

 December 04, 2024

 As the competitive landscape evolves, construction EPC contracts have become more dynamic.
 This is especially true with building information modeling (BIM) and lump sum contracts.
+EPC offers a comprehensive approach.
+It combines design, procurement, and construction into a single service.
+Project owners typically rely on a single contractor for all phases of the project.

 It defines cost, project schedule, and responsibilities, ensuring the project stays on track and within budget.
 Countries like the United States make this framework even more critical, as they must meet building codes and industry standards.